-Since then, we’ve engaged in that kind of special moment from time to time, but with no real regularity.
+After the main lock-down ended, we engaged in that kind of special moment from time to time, but with no real regularity.
 Life got busy again.
-We both went to work, even though we do a lot of our ministry work and preparation at home.
+We both went to work, and we picked up the rapid pace of life once again.

-But this morning, I decided to be more intentional.
+But one day about a year later, I realized we had lost those precious, quiet moments together.
+So, I decided to be more intentional.
 Good things don’t usually happen unless we put in a little effort!
 So, even though it was a little chilly on a May morning in Bellingham, WA, I told my husband I’d love to join him for a sunrise chat in our backyard as birds were beginning to chirp and the sun was beginning its slow rise for the morning.
 It was beautiful.
 It was peaceful.
 It was quiet.
 We had a soft and lovely conversation, sitting there bundled in jackets and enjoying the first rays of sunshine on our faces.
 It reminded me that Jesus told his followers to seek out a quiet place from time to time because their soul needed that rest and refreshment.
 Mark 6:31 And he said to them, “Come away by yourselves to a desolate place and rest a while.”

 I encourage you to think about carving out time for a peaceful, quiet, morning conversation with your husband.
 I think you will find it is bonding.
 I know it will refresh your marriage.

 I was reflecting recently about how many affairs happen between people who work closely together.
 The boss has an affair with his long-time female assistant.
 The female newscaster has an affair with the male newscaster who works in the same studio every day.
 The pastor has an affair with his long-time secretary.
 I realized something profound.
 These people ended up having an affair because a super strong emotional bond was created as they worked together as a team over many years.